 Jump to:

-What is chicken and dumplings?
+What is Chicken and Dumplings?

 Chicken and dumplings is the ultimate comfort food and a classic Southern dish.
 If you’ve never heard of it, it’s basically a hearty, homemade chicken soup.